allisonmorrell/gptbuilder/docs/README.md

 * 2023-11-15 - noticed that files generated in preview pane remain saved in mnt/data directory in shared GPT, even though they don't appear in the list.
 If edited, they're still not in the list, but still stay in there.
 Definitely a bug.
 * 2023-11-15 - setting to turn off using data to train model disappeared
 * 2023-11-19 - code execution state doesn't seem to reset nearly so often, can switch out of and back to thread
-* 2023-11-19 - has lately been willing to write really, really long messages with many python calls lately, getting speedy
+* 2023-11-19 - has lately been willing to write really, really long messages with many python calls lately
-* 2023-11-19 - text file output is truncated less often
+* 2023-11-19 - text file output is truncated less often but still sometimes to 1000 characters and sometimes 500
 * 2023-11-19 - GPT builder chat doesn't take up GPT-4 usage, will happily generate images over and over
-* 2023-11-19 - option to turn off using data to train models has reappeared in config panel, setting still correct
+* 2023-11-19 - option to turn off using data to train models has reappeared in config panel for some GPTs and not others
+* 2023-11-20 - the configuration panel will accept .zip files, then code interpreter can unzip and read them.
+They will appear blank to the files browser however.